Flutter network call with provider | Fetch Data | GET

 Declaring the network call implementation by making use of which we received the data and stored into dataModel thereafter providing it to required listeners.

-Future<DataModel> getData(context) async {
+Future<DataModel> getData(BuildContext context) async {

 late DataModel dataModel;